2008 United States House of Representatives elections in North Carolina: District 1

+Predictions

 District 2

 This district includes several suburban and rural areas near Raleigh, Rocky Mount and Fayetteville.
 It has been represented by Democrat Bob Etheridge since 1997.
 The district is a swing district on paper (CPVI of R+3); it narrowly supported Bill Clinton in 1992 and 1996, and gave equally narrow margins to George W. Bush in 2000 and 2004.
 However, Etheridge is very popular in this area.
 In 2008, he faced his 2006 opponent, Republican Dan Mansell, and Libertarian Will Adkins.
 CQ Politics forecasted the race as 'Safe Democrat'.